 Bailey leads No. 19 Tennessee over South Carolina, 93-73

-KNOXVILLE, Tenn.
-(AP) Every time South Carolina made a move, Tennessee answered.
+KNOXVILLE, Tenn. — Every time South Carolina made a move, Tennessee answered.

 Victor Bailey was a big part of the Volunteers’ response.